 The Federal Reserve Board recently announced an interim final rule amending Regulation D (Reserve Requirements of Depository Institutions) to remove the six-per-month limit on withdrawals or transfers from a savings deposit account to another account or to a third party by means of a preauthorized or automatic transfer or telephone order or instruction, computer transfer, or by check, draft, debit card or similar order to a third party.
 The interim final rule allows depository institutions to suspend enforcement of the six transfer limit and to permit their customers to make an unlimited number of convenient transfers and withdrawals from their savings deposits at a time when financial events associated with the coronavirus pandemic have made such access more urgent.

 As a result of these regulatory changes, Newtown Savings Bank has elected to immediately suspend the pre-existing limit on these types of withdrawals and transfers.
-This temporary revocation of the limit is effective immediately and will remain in place until September 30, 2020.
+This temporary revocation of the limit is effective immediately and will remain in place until further notice.
 During this time period, you may make unlimited transfers and withdrawals from your savings and money market accounts without incurring excess debit fees.

 Economic Impact Payments